On the classical solution for the steady triple-deck equations: The physical derivation of triple-deck equation

-{A.\arabic{equation}} This appendix provides a brief overview of the triple-deck formalism, based on the physical model of an incompressible boundary layer with a roughness element; for further details, see \cite{Smith1973}.
+This appendix provides a brief overview of the triple-deck formalism, based on the physical model of an incompressible boundary layer with a roughness element; for further details, see \cite{Smith1973}.
 The roughness is located at a distance $L$ downstream from the leading edge.
 Taking $L$ as the reference length, the Reynolds number is defined as $ \text{Re}=\frac{U_\infty L}{\nu}$, with $U_\infty$ and $\nu$ being the velocity of the incoming flow and the kinematic viscosity, respectively.
 For convenience, we introduce a small parameter $\ep=\text{Re}^{-\frac{1}{8}}\ll 1$.
 The system is described in the Cartesian coordinate $(X,Y)$, with its origin at the leading edge.
-The roughness height is assumed to be $O(\ep^5)$ or smaller, and its streamwise length scale is $O(\ep^3)$.
-Consequently, the roughness-induced mean-flow distortion exhibits three distinct layers in the transverse direction, spanning in the $O(\ep^3)$ vicinity of the roughness (near $X=1$).
-The three distinct layers are summarized as follows: I. Viscous sublayer: Vertical scale \(O(\ep^5)\), streamwise scale \(O(\ep^3)\).
-II.
-Main layer: Vertical scale \(O(\ep^4)\), streamwise scale \(O(\ep^3)\).
-III.
-Upper layer: Vertical scale \(O(\ep^3)\), streamwise scale \(O(\ep^3)\).\\
+The roughness height is assumed to be $\cO(\ep^5)$ or smaller, and its streamwise length scale is $\cO(\ep^3)$.
+Consequently, the roughness-induced mean-flow distortion exhibits three distinct layers in the transverse direction, spanning in the $\cO(\ep^3)$ vicinity of the roughness (near $X=1$).
+The three distinct layers are summarized as follows.